 Thank you for entrusting your care to us.
 We are absolutely committed to making your care here a boutique-style experience with individualized and enhanced attention.

 Overlake Reproductive Health is a private medical practice specializing in the diagnoses and treatment of female reproductive disorders as well as male infertility.
 Our clinic is staffed by practitioners who have specialized in reproductive endocrinology and infertility.
-We provide a team approach to your care.
+We practice a team approach to your care.
 All of our specialists collaborate together to make medical decisions and speak with one voice.
 When you see us, you are seeing the entire practice, not just one physician.
 We believe this approach benefits our patients by making sure everyone receives the same high level of care, regardless of who they may be seeing on any given appointment.

 Can I check to see if I am OK to wait a few years before having kids?